🍽️ Dairy Guide

 Common questions about Goat milk and histamine

-Does goat milk lose its Score 0 status if heated for cooking? +
+Does goat milk become riskier if heated for cooking? +

-No. Brief heating or pasteurization does not create amines.
+Generally, no. Brief heating or pasteurization does not create amines on its own.
 However, letting cooked milk-based dishes sit at room temperature for hours will allow histamine to develop.

 Why do some people with DAO deficiency tolerate goat milk better than cow milk? +